Asm-Rosie/eventmanager/README.md

 manage your personal tasks!

 # IMPORTANT!
-I have acknowleged that the approaches for making the UI were unefficent and definetly not needed for such an simple application, I apologise for making this project harder as it should be.
+I have acknowleged that the approaches for making the UI was inefficent and definetly not needed for such an simple application, I apologise for making this project harder as it should be.

 to make the contributions friendlier and easier, I am right now working to transfer the UI to electron which would make it far easier to compiling for any platform seamlessly.